North West maintenance schemes

 We’re working hard to reduce the impact on road users as much as possible.

-This includes carrying the work out over a weekend, with roads typically being quieter than on weekdays.
+This includes carrying the work out overnight during weekdays, with roads typically being quieter than the daytime.

 We’ve also avoided fully closing the motorway during the day.